Graduate Admissions FAQ

 - A master’s degree from a program accredited by the American Library Association, a recognized international program, or the equivalent in a closely related field of study.
 Students must submit official transcripts as evidence.

-- Attainment in previous graduate work of a minimum quality point average of 3.50 (on a scale with A having a value of 4 points per credit).
+- A minimum quality point average (QPA) of 3.5 (on a scale with A having a value of 4 points per credit).
 An international student’s quality point average will be calculated on the basis of equivalency from universities that use a different scale.

-- At least three (3) references from persons in the academic and professional communities.
+- At least three (3) references from persons in academic and/or professional communities.
 The LIS Committee on Doctoral Studies may, on occasion, require additional references.

 - An interview (in person, by telephone or using web conferencing tools) may be required as part of the admissions process for selected candidates, after an initial screening of their application materials.